-- 8.1 Ties exist when teams have the identical VP score. - 8.2 To perform the draw, ties are broken by net IMP; then lot. - 8.3 To determine placing or qualification to the final ties are broken by calculation, for each tied unit, of the total of the VP scores of their opponents; then number of wins in VP (a draw is equal to half a win), then IMPs; then lot. - 8.4 A tie in the final is broken by placing in the qualifying Swiss. - 8.5 Playoff Qualifying Points are shared between tied units.
+- 8.1 Ties exist when teams have the identical VP score. - 8.2 To perform the draw, ties are broken by net IMP; then lot.

+- 8.3 To determine placing or qualification to the final ties are broken by calculation, for each tied unit, of the total of the VP scores of their opponents; then number of wins in VP (a draw is equal to half a win), then IMPs: then lot. - 8.4 Playoff Qualifying Points are shared between tied units.